david-lobo/tfw/readme.md

 ## TFW Printers Checklist System ##

-Web application for creation and management of PDF checklists for jobs.
+Web application for the management of checklists for print jobs, built with Laravel 5.7 and  Bootstrap 4.

-This includes Admin dashboard for management of various business entities (Jobs, Questions, Users, Categories, Departments, Clients).
+This includes Admin dashboard for management of various business entities (Jobs, Questions, Users, Categories, Departments, Clients) and frontend for users to access the checklists.

-This is build using Laravel 5.7

 ### Installation ###